benjamin-githubprofile/vccGen/README.md

-# Capital One Virtual Card Generator
+# Virtual Card Generator

-An automated tool for generating virtual cards through Capital One's web interface using Python and Playwright.
+An automated tool for generating and managing virtual cards through Capital One and Relay web interfaces using Python.

 ## Setup